dhruv-chitkara27/Business_Card-Android/README.md

 *THIS APP IS MADE DURING THE ANDROID BASICS-USER INPUT COURSE --UDACITY.

-*This App is run and tested on nexus 4 successfully.
+*This app is run and tested on nexus 4 successfully.